-The Cafe and Museum are open 7 days per week 9.00am to 4.00pm.
+The Cafe and Museum are open with reduced hours due to covid19, currently 7 days per week 9.00am to 2.00pm.
 Entry to the Museum Complex is FREE.

 The Museum’s future relies heavily on visitor’s DONATIONS.